DESI constraints on two-field quintessence with exponential potentials: Observational data and methodology

 \section{Observational data and methodology}

 We test our two-field quintessence model against recent observational data.
 Specifically, we use the Planck 2018 CMB shift parameters \cite{Planck:2018vyg} and the newly released DESI DR2 BAO measurements~\cite{DESI:2025zgx,Lodha:2025qbg} (for an alternative study on BAO measurements, see Refs.~\cite{Anselmi:2022exn, ODwyer:2019rvi, Anselmi:2018vjz}).
+The CMB distance priors have been shown to provide constraints on cosmological parameters that are in good agreement with those obtained from the full Planck 2018 data release \cite{Chen:2018dbv,Nesseris:2019fwr,Zhai:2018vmm}.
 Lastly, we also include the DESY5 SnIa data in the analysis \cite{DES:2024jxu}.

 The CMB distance priors are characterized by three key quantities.
 The first is the acoustic scale, which determines the angular size of temperature fluctuations in the transverse direction.
 The second is the shift parameter, which encodes the relative positions of the temperature peaks in the CMB power spectrum.
 The third is the physical baryon density, defined as $\omega_\mathrm{b} = \Omega_\mathrm{b,0} h^2$.
 Here, $\Omega_{\mathrm{b},0}$ denotes the present-day baryon density parameter, and $h$ is defined as $h = H_0 / (100\,\mathrm{km}\, \mathrm{s}^{-1}\, \mathrm{Mpc}^{-1})$, where $H_0$ is the Hubble expansion rate today.
 For further details, the reader is referred to Ref.~\cite{Zhai:2018vmm}.